CPix18/FoundryFundMe/README.md

 ```
 # Foundry Fund Me

-This is a section of the Cyfrin Solidity Course.
+This is based on a section of the Cyfrin Solidity Course.

 *[⭐️ Updraft | Foundry Fund Me](https://updraft.cyfrin.io/courses/foundry/foundry-fund-me/fund-me-project-setup)*